-LCSD#2 Gifted Services Form #3 - Adopted: March 23, 2010
+LCSD#2 Gifted Services Form #4: Updated: April 18, 2019

-Name of Student DOB Grade Date Guidance Document
+Name of Student DOB Grade Date

+Guidance Document 2.215

+AND DECIMAL PROPERTY OF AN AND A DECIMAL AND A

-- 1. Attach the "Gifted Characteristics Checklist." - 2.
-Indicate learning strengths and weaknesses of the student. - 3.
-Indicate learning styles of the student.
+- 1. Indicate learning strengths and weaknesses of the student. - 2.
+Indicate learning styles of the student,